Royal Castle, Poznań: History and modern view

 During the fire of Poznań in 1536 the castle also burned.
-It was rebuilt in the renaissance style by the governor of Greater Poland, Andrzej II Górka.
+It was rebuilt in the Renaissance style by the governor of Greater Poland, Andrzej II Górka.
 In the next years the oldest part of castle was transformed into a kitchen.
 The castle was later destroyed during the Swedish invasion, sacked in 1704 by the armies of Russia and Saxony during Great Northern War, and in 1716 during Confederation of Tarnogród by the confederates.
 The castle was partially renovated in 1721, but it didn't stop the devastation.
 The last starosta generalny, Kazimierz Raczyński, rebuilt the remains of the medieval buildings into an archive (finished in 1783).
-In 1804, after he Second partition of Poland, Prussians demolished the southern part of the castle, replacing it by buildings which, together with Raczyński's archive served as the office of the local Regierungsbezirk.
+In 1804, after the Second Partition of Poland, the Prussians demolished the southern part of the castle, replacing it by buildings which, together with Raczyński's archive served as the office of the local Regierungsbezirk.
 Later on the castle was also as a seat of the Court of Appeals and the State Archive (the castle served as an archive until 1939).
 During the battle for the Poznań Citadel, in February 1945, Przemysł Hill was in line of artillery fire, and the remaining part of the castle was demolished.

 In the years 1959–1964 Raczyński's archive and part of Prussian building were rebuilt, and on base of the oldest tower stands a small pavilion called the Royal Kitchen (Kuchnia Królewska).
 Today the Castle holds a Museum of Utilitary Art (Muzeum Sztuki Użytkowej).

 On 22 April 2002, a committee for rebuilding of the castle was founded.
 Still extant from previous construction are two-meter-wide supports from the thirteenth and fourteenth centuries, the inner walls of the basement and the western wall (up to 10 meters high) from the same period, and a slightly newer eastern wall (up to 7 or 8 meters high), now integrated into Raczyński's Building.
 On the surviving part of the castle are three plaques: the foundation plaque of Kazimierz Raczyński from 1783, one from 1993 marking the five-hundredth anniversary of homage of Grand Master of the Teutonic Order, Johann von Tiefen, and another plaque commemorating the seven-hundredth anniversary of the coronation of Przemysł II.